VivekMadarapu/ACM-Research-coding-challenge-23S/README.md

 Since the Star type feature has the least imbalance, I decided to use it as my initial target value to test the model, then ran similar tests on the other categorical features.
 I evaluated the models using the standard **SKLearn** metrics, with the highest focus on accuracy, since it's the most intuitive for classification.
 This can all be found in *star-classification.ipynb*.
 Changing *target_value* will change what the model targets for prediction.

 As an additional challenge, I also attempted to use XGBoost regression to predict star temperature values and the other numerical features.
 I evaluated these using R2 scores, since they are a fairly common and useful metric for regression.
-This can all be found in *star-temp-regression.ipynb*.
+This can all be found in *star-regression.ipynb*.

 ## Results